whipper-team/whipper/README.md

 For detailed information, please check the commit history.

 ## Installation

-With the exception of an [AUR package for Arch Linux](https://aur.archlinux.org/packages/whipper), whipper isn't currently available in a prepackaged form so, in order to use it, it must be built from its source code.
+With the exception of an [AUR package for Arch Linux](https://aur.archlinux.org/packages/whipper) and a [Copr repository for Fedora](https://copr.fedorainfracloud.org/coprs/mruszczyk/whipper/), whipper isn't currently available in a prepackaged form so, in order to use it, it must be built from its source code.

 If you are building from a source tarball or checkout, you can choose to use whipper installed or uninstalled _but first install all the required dependencies_.

 ### Required dependencies

 Whipper relies on the following packages in order to run correctly and provide all the supported features:

 - [cdparanoia](https://www.xiph.org/paranoia/), for the actual ripping
 - [cdrdao](http://cdrdao.sourceforge.net/), for session, TOC, pre-gap, and ISRC extraction
 - [GStreamer](https://gstreamer.freedesktop.org/) and its python bindings, for encoding (it's going to be removed soon™)